Greenspoint, Houston: Primary and secondary schools

 Most students living in Greenspoint are zoned to the Aldine Independent School District; however, some are zoned to the Spring Independent School District.

 Aldine Independent School District

-Aldine ISD serves much of the Greenspoint district.
+Aldine ISD serves much of the area.

 PreK schools serving sections of Greenspoint include deSantiago, Griggs, Hinojosa (in Aldine), Keeble, and Magrill.

 Elementary schools serving sections of Greenspoint include Greenspoint (in Greenspoint), Black, Bussey (in Greenspoint), Calvert, Eckert, Gray (in Greenspoint), Marcella (in Greenspoint), Spence (in Greenspoint), Stehlik (in Greenspoint), and Thompson.
 Marcella and Stehlik were previously grade 5-6 intermediate schools.

 Middle schools serving Greenspoint include Stovall (in Greenspoint), Lewis, Plummer, and Teague.

 Aldine High School and Benjamin O. Davis High School are located in Greenspoint and serve portions of the district.
 Nimitz High School serves a small section.
 When Davis High School opened in 2012, a portion of Greenspoint was rezoned to that school.